G42makes/PyKnife/README.md

 - `pwd` - Print the current working directory
 - `cat` - Concatenate files and print to standard output
 - `head` - Output the first part of files
+- `wc` - Print newline, word, and byte counts for each file

 ## Installation